asaadcheema1/ComputerVision/README.md

    ✍️ Demonstrates OCR capabilities using the PaddleOCR library, including text detection and recognition.

 6. **📚 ViT (Vision Transformers).ipynb**
    🤓 Experimentation with Vision Transformers for image classification and understanding.

+8. **🏗️ Construction_Site.ipynb**
+   👷 Uses **YOLOv11** for real-time object detection and safety monitoring in construction sites.

 ---